 More online shoppers mean more package deliveries

-You need a package solution that:
+To accommodate Black Friday holiday deliveries, you need a package management solution that:

 - Facilitates faster package intake and distribution